-The patient went to PACU able to move her legs but complaining of sinificant pruritis for which she reqeusted treatment.
-She was discharged after a 2 hours and 37 min in the PACU after a case that was 30 min in duration.
+The patient went to PACU able to move her legs but complaining of sinificant pruritis for which she requested treatment.
+She was discharged after 2 hours and 37 min in the PACU after a case that was 30 min in duration.

 Management of the pregnant patient brings about a lot of questions for the anesthesiologist.
 Determining what anesthetics are safe and if needed what can be used to treat common side effects of anesthesia must be considered.
 For example, in our patient, pruritis is typically treated with benadryl.
 This medication may not be appropriate for the parturient however.
 In general, I prefer to provide spinal anesthesia for cerclage.
 While there is currently no evidence to indicate that anesthetics are teratogenic, there is a growing literature demonstrating that anesthetics are neurotoxic to the fetus or early developing brain.
-While large human studies in pediatric patients seem to indicated that there is no significant increased risk to the brain, we have no good studies to indicated that there is not alteration to neurogenesis in the fetus.
-Furthermore, even thought we do not have evidence of harmful fetal affects of anesthetics, we also lack good solid randomized controlled trials to prove an absence of negative effects.
+While large human studies in pediatric patients seem to indicate that there is no significant increased risk to the brain, we have no good studies to indicate that there is not alteration to neurogenesis in the fetus.
+Furthermore, even though we do not have evidence of harmful fetal affects of anesthetics, we also lack good solid randomized controlled trials to prove an absence of negative effects.
 If you perform an anesthetic on a patient who is pregnant who goes on to deliver a newborn with obvious defects, not otherwise explained, you carry potential legal risk unless you can establish that general anesthesia was truly your only option.
-Juries do not evaluate the potential cause of harm to the fetus like you or I, and therefore, the legal risk is greater than you might expect.

 1. Niazi AAA, Taha MAA.
 Egyptian Journal of Anesthesia.
 2015.
 31:65-9.